Equation sheets for Physics 321, 322 and 323

 Study with the TA: These are gatherings of students to work on the homework or other problems with the help of a TA.

-Books: our primary text is Introduction to Electrodynamics, by David J. Griffiths, (Prentice Hall, 1999, used paperbacks from $12).
+Books: our primary text is Introduction to Electrodynamics, Fourth Edition, by David J. Griffiths, (Pearson, 2013).
+Page and problem numbers are different from those in the earlier editions.
 You can't learn a subject properly from a single text book.
 Please refer frequently to other texts.
-The problem with Griffiths' book is that it pretends the rest of physics, science and technology doesn't exist.
+One problem with Griffiths' book is that it pretends the rest of physics, science and technology doesn't exist.
+There are many other excellent and classic E&M texts.
+Please explore them.

 Exams: Midterm 1 and Midterm 2 are two of the five course grading units.
 The Final is another two units.
 Examination dates are given on the schedule page.
-They all start at 20 past the hour.
 Exams are closed book and closed notes, and no calculators (here's why).
 You are expected to know the relevant equations from the equation sheet, and you will get points for this memory feat.

-Final grade calculation: In calculating your final score, the weakest of the five units - either one midterm score, half of the final exam score, or the homework - will be dropped.
-So if you mess up one midterm or don't do any homework you can still get a high grade if you do well in everything else.
-The median final grade is likely to be 3.2.
+Final grade calculation: Your final grade (up to 4.0) will be calculated from the best four of the following five units: midterm 1 (1 unit); midterm 2 (1 unit); final exam (2 units); and total score on your best 7 homeworks (1 unit).
+So if you mess up one exam or do no homework you can still get a high grade if you do well in the other two components.
+The median final grade is likely to be around 3.2.

 Web pages: Keep an eye out here for announcements, homework, new resources, and surveys.
 The class schedule will be updated as we go.

-Goals of the course: The student should gain understanding of magnetism, both in its own right and as an introduction to field theory in physics.
+Goals of the course: The student should gain understanding of electrodynamics.
 Heavy emphasis will be placed on problem solving, and mathematical methods learned in previous maths and physics courses will be employed.
 Successful completion of the course should result in a student gaining a professional ability to solve a wide variety of technical problems involving partial differential equations.
 We shall also discuss some modern physics topics within the context of electromagnetism.